igorskyflyer/igorskyflyer/README.md

 <br>

-My name is **_Igor Dimitrijević_** (IPA: /ˈIːɡoːɹ ˈDi:mi:tɹijævitʃ/) AKA **_IgorSkyFlyer_** (IPA: /ˈIːɡoː͡ɹSkˈa͡ɪFlˈa͡ɪɚ/) and I am a software engineer from Serbia, a graduate **BSc IT _(with Hons, 4 years)_** doing full-stack Web, desktop and mobile development with a strong passion for everything digital and tech related.
+**_Igor Dimitrijević_**, commonly known as **_IgorSkyFlyer_** is a software engineer from Serbia, a graduate **BSc in Software engineering** _(with Honours, 4 years)_ doing full-stack Web, desktop and mobile development with a strong passion for everything tech related.
+Creator of **`Aria`** - an Adblock templates compiler, **ADBT** - Adblock template language and **AdVoid** - multiple efficient Adblock filter lists.
-I have an extensive experience in building projects from the ground up, with dedication and commitment in every step of the way.
+Having an extensive experience in building projects from the ground up, with dedication and commitment in every step of the way.
-I always try to help the dev-community by building useful libraries, modules, packages, extensions, add-ons and only recently, Visual Studio Code themes.
-I am a huge DX (developer experience) advocate. 💞
+He is always trying to help the dev-community by building useful libraries, modules, packages, extensions, add-ons and only recently, Visual Studio Code themes.
+A huge DX (developer experience) advocate.

 <br>

 ## 💼 Work

-I currently work as a:
+Currently working as a:

 - 🦶🏼 full-stack engineer with Design and Product Insight at <a href="https://www.sensomed.eu">Sensomed.eu</a>,
 - 🍸 full-stack engineer with Design and Product Insight at <a href="https://www.sissis.com">SissiS.com</a>.